 Don't forget the distinctive graphical effects for daytime, night-time and dark world.
 Granted, the town's dreariness is very much intentional, and it makes the odd instance where brightly-colored objects or setpieces do appear all the more jarring.

 The town in Pathologic is this most of the time.
-In its normal state, the town is a drab and depressing array of brownish colors (justified in that the town is in the steppes, where it's naturally dirty all of the time).
+In its normal state, the town is a drab and depressing array of brownish colors (the town is in the steppes, where it's naturally dirty all of the time).
 However, when the disease comes, infected districts will be hit with a green filter that makes everything look sickly, which later gets swapped for a yellow filter before finally returning to normal.

 Played pretty straight in Resident Evil 5.
 While it did set the overall mood for the game, one Russian modder was so disappointed that he wrote a graphics mod which removes the coffee filter, along with a sarcastic message insulting Capcom for what they did.

 One might be tempted to count Resident Evil 4 as an example, except that the first third of the game is set in overcast daylight and the rest takes place at night, and neither setting really makes colors "pop out."

 Played with in darkSector.
 The opening movie and first level are all in washed out black and white gray tones, and just when you think the whole game is going to be like that, the next level is a rather colorful Eastern European harbor village, with the rest of the game having reasonably bright colors (there is a mild color filter, but it's nowhere near as bad as the coffee filter in GTA4 or Gears of War).
 Things do get darker later in the game when night falls (it's partially a horror game, after all).